Allen-B1/youplay/README.md

 # youplay
-Minimalistic youtube player - still in development
+A minimalistic youtube player - for linux
+still in development

 ![Screenshot](YouPlay-6.png)